Jul 19, 2021 - Jul 23, 2021 | 8:45 am - 12:00 pm

 Funds provided by the Center for Excellence in Preaching (CEP) at Calvin Theological Seminary

 Daily Schedule: On each of the five days, our seminar begins promptly at 8:45am with Morning Prayers and concludes at noon with lunch.
 With the exception of one day when an extended conversation may be available, afternoons are free.

-Persons involved full-time in church ministries and those who prepare such persons for ministry are welcome to apply.
-Thanks to generous underwriting by the CEP, the cost for coming to this week-long event will be very modest.
-The church of each participant accepted into the seminar will be asked to pay a $150 registration fee for its pastor, who will also receive a stipend from the CEP to help off-set travel costs.
-Lodging will be provided at the Prince Conference Center on the Calvin College campus, beginning Sunday July 23.
+Application information: Persons involved full-time in church ministries and those who prepare such persons for ministry are welcome to apply.
+Thanks to generous underwriting by the CEP, the cost for coming to this week-long event will be modest.
+The church of each participant accepted into the seminar will be asked to pay a $150 registration fee for its pastor, who will also receive a stipend from the CEP to help offset travel costs.
+Lodging will be provided at no charge at the Prince Conference Center on the Calvin College campus, beginning Sunday July 26.
 Meals will include breakfast and lunch each day, Monday-Friday.
-Group activities, including some dinners at area restaurants, are being planned for a couple of the evenings.
-The books for the seminar will also be provided.
-The books will be sent out to the participants early enough so that they can be read in advance of arrival in Grand Rapids (GRR).
+Articles, web links or other resources that will be used for the seminar will be sent to the participants ahead of time, early enough to study these materials prior to the start of the seminar in July.

-- Submit contact information (address, phone, fax, email) so that we can get back in touch with you.
+Submit contact information (address, cell phone number, email) so that we can get back in touch with you.

 Please send all application material to